 To be sure: you have to be prepared for some changes in the coming season.
 Wear masks, disinfect your hands and keep your distance.
-Those responsible in the ski areas are working flat out on safety and hygiene concepts.
+Those responsible in the ski areas are working flat out on safety and hygiene concepts so that we can ski again after the current Corona break.
 If we all stick to the measures and respect our fellow human beings, nothing stands in the way of a safe and healthy winter.
 The SPORT 2000 team is looking forward to a great 2020/21 ski season!

 We want you to be well informed and stay healthy.
 Therefore, this article will be updated regularly.
 Last update: 03 November, 2020